 Day 2: Kathmandu Sightseeing & Trek Preparation

-After breakfast starts sightseeing in Kathmandu valley covering some of the World Heritage Sites which may include Kathmandu Durbar Square and Swambhunath stupa.
+After breakfast, start our sightseeing in Kathmandu valley covering some of the World Heritage Sites.
+This may include Kathmandu Durbar Square and Swambhunath stupa.
 Kathmandu Durbar Square area holds the palaces of the medieval Kings who ruled over Kathmandu.
-Swayambhu meaning the "self-existent" is popular among the foreigners as Monkey Temple owing to a large number of monkey population residing in this area.
-In the afternoon we will have a short briefing regarding the planning and preparation of the trek.
+Swayambhu meaning "self-existent" is popular among the foreigners as Monkey Temple owing to a large monkey population residing in this area.
+In the afternoon, we will have a short briefing regarding the planning and preparation of the trek.
 Overnight in Kathmandu.

 Day 3: Fly to Lukla(2860m) & Trek to Phakding(2610m/3hrs)

-After breakfast transfer to the domestic airport to board a flight to Lukla (2810m).
+After breakfast, transfer to the domestic airport to board a flight to Lukla (2810m).
 The flight to Lukla will be one of the scenic lifetime experiences.
-Upon arrival at Lukla start trekking until we reach Phakding.
-The trail to Phakding lets you discover the green landscape with a scenic view of Kusum Kanguru.
+Upon arrival at Lukla, start trekking until we reach Phakding.
+The trail to Phakding lets you discover the green landscape with the view of Kusum Kanguru.
 Overnight in Phakding.